Chimatara/Chimatara/README.md

-- 👋 Hi, I’m @Chimatara
+Hi, I’m @Chimatara,
-- 👀 I’m interested in becoming a Software Engineer
-- 🌱 I’m currently learning Frontend Development
-- 💞️ I’m looking to collaborate with other frontend engineers
+I’m learning to becoming a Software Engineer.
+I’m currently learning Frontend Development and will love to collaborate with other frontend engineers.

 <!---